protocollabs/maparo-std/doc/control-protocol.md

 If a remote server receives a UDP multicast request, the reply must be a UDP unicast.
 The unicast reply must address the sending IPv{4,6} address.

+## Binary Encoded Header

+The standard control protocol header is componsed of the following elements for **all** protocol headers:

+- 4 byte, network byte order encoded type
+- 4 byte, network byte order encoded packet length
+- 2 byte, flags
+  - if message is lzma compressed: first bit 1, otherwise 0
+	- other bits must be 0

 ### Protocol Requirements